 We’ve seen the headlines and we’ve heard the talk of GCSE’s having ‘changed’ and become more ‘rigorous’.
-Let the Get My Grades Team attempt to demystify what exactly has changed and more importantly why.
+Let me attempt to demystify what exactly has changed and more importantly why.

 Firstly, what has changed?